Introduction to the Allas storage service

 The object storage service is provided over two different protocols, Swift and S3.
 From the user perspective, one of the main differences between S3 and Swift is authentication.
 The token-based Swift authentication used in Allas remains valid for eight hours at a time, but in the key-based S3, the connection can stay permanently open.
 The permanent connection of S3 is practical in many ways, but it includes a security aspect: if the server where Allas is used is compromised, the object storage space will be compromised as well.

-The Swift and S3 protocols are not compatible when handling objects.
-For small objects that do not need to be split during upload, the protocols can be used interchangeably, but split objects can be accessed only with the protocol that was used for uploading them.
-The size limit for splitting an object depends on the settings and on the protocol.
+The Swift and S3 protocols are not mutually compatible when handling objects.
+For small objects that do not need to be split during the upload, the protocols can be used interchangeably, but split objects can be accessed only with the protocol that was used for uploading them.
+The size limit for splitting an object depends on the settings and protocol.
 The limit is typically between 500 MB and 5 GB.

 Generic recommendations for selecting the protocol: